Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

 We aim to make each token semantic, such that it only aggregates features from the component of the semantic class (ideally an instance, but possibly a part of the instance of an object) it represents.
-For example, we would like to have concepts that represent each {\em car} in a scene, but would also be happy with concepts that separately represent each car's {\em wheels} and {\em body}.

-We observe that disconnected components of the semantic segments for a given object class are likely to belong to different instances and hence they should correspond to different concepts as per the construction above.
-Hence, during training, we first apply connected component analysis over the binary ground truth segmentation masks to obtain the connected components of each semantic class\footnote{We apply simple morphological operations and ignore components that are smaller than 5\% of the maximum area of the connected components in the given training image.}.
-We use the resulting connected components to supervise soft latent concept region masks.
-At training time, we first match the predicted latent concept masks of each token to these connected components based on a cost matrix.
-Once matched, we supervise the projection matrices using the ground truth connected component masks to ensure that concept tokens are only formed from from a particular class component.
+For example, we would like to have concepts that represent each {\em car} in a scene, but would also be happy with concepts that separately represent each car's {\em wheels}, {\em body} and so forth.
+We observe that disconnected components of the semantic segments for a given object class are likely to belong to different instances (see supplementary) and hence they should correspond to different concepts as per the construction above.
+To obtain connected component ground truth for supervision, we apply connected component analysis over ground truth segmentation masks.\footnote{We apply simple morphological operations and ignore components that are smaller than 5\% of the maximum area of the connected components in the given training image.}.
+During training, we first match the concept region of each token to these connected components based on a cost matrix.
+Once matched, we supervise the concept regions using the ground truth connected components to ensure that tokens are spatially contiguous and semantic.